sammeh543/SillyTavern-VoidDriftTheme/README.md

 1. Install with github link via extension manager in ST.
 2. Enable the extension in the Extensions panel
-3. Configure settings in the LightStyler panel
+3. Configure settings in the VoidDrift panel

 - **Note** - If the chat gets a bit slow I highly recommend lowering `# Msg. to Load` in User Settings > Chat/Message Handling.
-LightStyler processes each message individually for character-specific styling, so fewer messages = faster loading.
-Massive chats take a few seconds to load, but hasn't felt sluggish.

   I highly reccommend mobile users try Silly Tavern in PWA mode(Add to homescreen).
 While not a "true" app its a limited browser and has truly improved my overall Silly Tavern experience on iOS (mostly accidently swiping the screne and the browser going back a page canceling my generation.
 And fighting with text input.)